bluelabs-eu/flinkk8soperator/README.md

 FlinkK8sOperator is a [Kubernetes operator](https://coreos.com/operators/) that manages [Flink](https://flink.apache.org/) applications on Kubernetes.
 The operator acts as control plane to manage the complete deployment lifecycle of the application.

+## Bluelabs

+Edit version in [bluelabs-publish-operator.sh](bluelabs-publish-operator.sh) script and run script to build and publish operator
+Edit `appVersion` in [chart](chart/Chart.yaml) and run [bluelabs-publish-chart.sh](bluelabs-publish-chart.sh) script to publish chart

 ## Project Status

 *Beta*